pellegrino/node-upload-example/README.md

 ### Coffeescript

-Being coffeescript is a powerful language that compiles to (really nice) Javascript code, it was my weapon of choice for this project, since it made the code much more concise and also made sure that it was
+Being coffeescript is a powerful language that compiles to (really nice) Javascript code, it was my weapon of choice for this project, since it made the code much more concise and also made sure that it was complient to the javascript best practices, or the "Good Parts"

 ###  Node.js